iterative/dvc.org/content/docs/command-reference/import.md

 project data tracked with `dvc add`.
 You can still use `dvc update` to get the latest data from its import source.

-Store mode is enabled with a `store: true` key/value pair in the `outs` section of the import `.dvc` file.
+Remote storage is enabled with a `store: true` key/value pair in the `outs` section of the import `.dvc` file.
 To switch to regular import behavior, set its value to `false`, or re-import the data without using the `--store` option.

 ## Options